 Regarding these benefits, remember that:

-To get the contributory benefits provided for in the Agreement, completed periods of insurance in Spain and Ecuador can be added together.
+- In order to qualify for the contributory benefits included in the Agreement, periods of insurance completed in Spain and Cape Verde can be added together.

-Contributory financial benefits can be collected, except for temporary disability benefits, irrespective of whether the interested party is residing or currently located in Spain or Ecuador.
+- Contributory financial benefits can be collected regardless of whether the interested party is resident or is currently in Spain or Cape Verde.